martide/literature/README.md

 # Literature

-`Literature` is a content management system and static page generator that uses `Phoenix.Components` to generate static html content.
+`Literature` is a content management system built with `Phoenix.LiveView` and static pages generator that uses `Phoenix.Components`.
+It comes with a WYSIWYG post editor, image optimization, reusable SEO tags, and seamless integration to an existing Phoenix applications.

 ## Installation